Morning, Tuesday, 10th December 2019

 THIS EVENT IS CPD CERTIFIED

-This conference will be an opportunity to discuss the key issues for children arising from the Online Harms White Paper, which set out the Government’s plans to improve consumer safety online.
+It will be an opportunity to discuss the key issues affecting the protection of children arising from the Online Harms White Paper, which set out the Government’s plans to improve consumer safety online.

 Delegates will assess practicalities of implementation and the next steps for delivery.